 Older Than They Think: That Hideous Strength addresses the issue of transhumanism and many of its implications.
 Its first printing was in 1945.

 Seinfeld Is Unfunny: At the time the trilogy was first published, most aliens in SF stories were hostile savages intent on destroying humanity.
 For Lewis's aliens to be morally superior to man was a radical departure... which was widely adopted by later writers, somewhat diluting its impact today.
-Though, the thing that remains the most original with Lewis' premise is that nearly any other time aliens are morally superior, they tend to not believe in any Deity.
+Though the thing that remains the most original with Lewis' premise is that his aliens still believe in a deity, while most other sci-fi examples don't.